Conflux-Chain/js-conflux-sdk/docs/conflux_checksum_address.md

 ### Before CIP37
 At first, Conflux adopts the address format similar with Ethereum, which is a hex40 address (hex code with a length of 40 bits).
 The difference is that Conflux differentiate the addresses with different starts: 0x1 for ordinary individual addresses, 0x8 for smart contracts and 0x0 for in-built contracts.

 Only hex40 addresses with these three starts are available on Conflux.
-We can say that Conflux address is a subset of Ethereum address, so a Conflux address can be used as an Ethereum address, but an Ethereum address cannot be used as a Conflux address.
+Some Ethereum addresses (with a 0x1 start) can be used as Conflux addresses, while a Conflux address has a 1/16 chance of being used as an Ethereum address.

 Currently, there are three kinds of addresses: